- The meniscal cartilages are two C-shaped wedges of elastic tissue in the knee, which act as load sharers and shock absorbers.

 Meniscal tears can broadly be divided into two different (but not mutually exclusive) categories:-

 - In younger people (<40) with normal quality meniscal tissue, the menisci normally only tear with specific trauma to the knee.
 The best (worst!) way to tear a meniscus is to twist the knee whilst you’ve got your weight on it in a bent position, and this often happens with football injuries or skiing falls.
 The ‘dangerous’ sports for knees, and for meniscal tears in particular, are netball, volleyball, football, squash, tennis and skiing.
 In most of these there is twisting on the knee combined with impact.
-With skiing the real risk is falling at low speak, when the bindings fail to release, and then there is a 5 or 6 foot lever arm from the ski, specifically twisting the knee joint.
+With skiing the real risk is falling at low speed, when the bindings fail to release, and then there is a 5 or 6 foot lever arm from the ski, specifically twisting the knee joint.

 - In people over about 40 years old (currently, the official definition of ‘old’ is 44 or older … next year it’ll be 45 — author’s prerogative!!) the menisci slowly begin to degenerate, which means that they begin to lose their elasticity and become more fragile and friable, and more likely to tear with either just minor trauma or sometimes without any actual particular trauma at all.
 About 50% of degenerate meniscal tears occur spontaneously, with no specific associated episode of notable injury.
 In the rest, the tear may occur with just fairly innocuous things such as kneeling/squatting to clean the floor or from gardening.
 Therefore, if a patient has meniscal symptoms/signs but without any specific history of an actual injury it does not mean that they can’t have a meniscal tear!